 Týn Church (Prague)

-Týn Church in Prague was erected from the end of the 14th century up to the beginning of the 16th century as a spiritual centre of the Old Town.
-A distinctive feature of the church is the black spires of its towers, which are clearly visible even from remote corners of the city.
-It’s worth mentioning that the towers have different widths: one of them was rebuilt later during the church’s restoration after the fire.
+Týn Church in Prague was erected from the end of the 14th century to the beginning of the 16th century as a spiritual centre of the Old Town.
+A distinctive feature of the church is the black spires of its towers, which are visible even from remote corners of the city.
+It’s worth mentioning that the towers have different widths: one was rebuilt later during the church’s restoration after the fire.

 There is a thought-provoking legend connected with the Týn Church, or more precisely, with its head statue.
 In the bowl that was a part of the statue, storks nested and sometimes brought frogs as food to their nestlings.
 Once, a frog fell from the stork’s beak on the head of an important official and was ridiculed for it.
 He could not tolerate such humiliation, so he ordered the storks evicted and the bowl itself removed.